dsandesari/http/README.md

 Code:	 https://github.com/dsandesari/http

 Implementation:
 HTTP protocol is implemented over connection oriented TCP protocol that supports IPv4 network.
 The Client/Server is implemented using socket based programming.
 This implementation handles only GET and HEAD request and responses.
 The content types supported are only text/html files.
 The server supports two types of status or response codes.

 HTTP Server:

 To configure the server initially we need to pass port number and root directory of http server where the source files are present.
 If root directory is not present the server returns error.
 ./httpserver 7700 '/Users/ROHITH/http/httpserver/rootdir'

 The HTTP Server creates a socket, binds the socket to the address and listens for the connections.
 The server waits for client connections and accepts until the client connects to the server.
 Once the client sends the request, the server starts parsing the request and constructs the status message and http response header with optional body.
 Server checks if the file requested by client available or not.
 If file is not found the server only sends the status message “HTTP/1.0 404 Not Found” and if file is found then server constructs header with fields such as Date, Server, Content-Type, and Content-Length.
 The server sends the body of the message if input requested is a GET request or else if it is a HEA request the server omits the body of the message.

 Concurrent Iterative Server:

   The server is iterative as it runs continuously using the while loop until the process is terminated.
-Once the server accepts a connection and then it creates a child to do the work and once after the child process is done it loop backs and waits for the next connection as shown in Figure 4.2.
+Once the server accepts a connection and then it creates a child to do the work and once after the child process is done it loop backs and waits for the next connection.

-Figure 4.2 Concurrent Iterative Servers

 HTTP Client:

   To configure the client initially we need to pass request type, hostname, port number and request file path.
 The commands line inputs are parsed to check the validity of inputs.
  ./httpclient GET /index.html localhost 7700 HTTP/1.0
 The client creates the socket and connects to the socket address of the server.
 The client then constructs the request message and sends it to the server and waits for the response.
 The client then receives the http response message and displays it on the standard output.